danieljprice/splash/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~~~

 The most important part is getting splash to read \*your\* data format.
-If you are using a publically available code, it is reasonably likely
+If you are using a publicly available code, it is reasonably likely
 that I have already written a read data subroutine which will read your
 dumps.
 If not it is best to look at some of the other examples and
 change the necessary parts to suit your data files.
 Note that reading